ShadowPhone vs VMOSCloud

 VMOSCloud is a cloud phone platform that provides virtual Android devices for social media automation.
 Instead of buying physical phones, you spin up emulated Android instances on VMOSCloud's servers and control them from a web dashboard.
 The platform targets large-scale social media farming operations across Instagram, TikTok, WhatsApp, Facebook, and Telegram, with built-in automation features and group control for managing hundreds of cloud phone instances simultaneously.
 Pricing follows a per-device, per-month model that scales linearly with the number of instances you run.

 ShadowPhone takes the opposite approach.
-It is automation software designed for real physical Google Pixel phones running GrapheneOS.
-The Brain/Executor architecture separates cloud-side decision-making (scheduling, targeting, pacing) from on-device execution through the native Instagram app.
-Each Pixel phone passes hardware attestation checks because it is real hardware, and GrapheneOS multi-profile sandboxing provides OS-level isolation between accounts on the same device.
-Pricing runs $97-$497/mo as a flat subscription covering the full 57+ module automation platform.
+It is automation software designed for compatible physical Google Pixel phones running GrapheneOS.
+The Brain/Executor architecture separates cloud-side decision-making from on-device execution through the installed Instagram app.
+GrapheneOS profiles separate app data on the same physical device; attestation and enforcement outcomes still depend on the device, OS, app, account, and platform policy.
+Pricing runs $97-$497/mo across the three public plans.

 This is a fundamentally different architectural philosophy.
 VMOSCloud virtualizes the phone.
 ShadowPhone automates a real phone.
 That distinction drives every difference in detection rates, platform compatibility, cost structure, and operational risk.
 This page breaks down where each approach wins and where it falls short.